ccogh/ELE2038-Signals-and-Control-Group-Coursework---Group-/docs/linearisation.md

 ## 5. State-Space Representation

-The linearised system can be written in matrix form:
+The linearised system in deviation form can be written as:

 A =
 [ 0   1